NERSC/spin-recipes/httpd-rootless-with-user/README.md

   Compose or `docker run`.
 The user & group must match.
 Contrast this to the [httpd-rootless][1] image, which only needs a UserID & GroupID in the Docker Compose/`docker run`.
+* If you look at the running container, you will see that ports 80 & 8080 are both `EXPOSE`d bu Docker.
+That is because the parent image already has a statement that says `EXPOSE 80`, while here in the child image we add `EXPOSE 8080`.
+However, nothing is actually listening on port 80.

 [1]: https://github.com/NERSC/spin-recipes/tree/master/httpd-rootless